Updated on December 12, 2022

-Angle-closure glaucoma is less common in western nations, but usually brings on a series of symptoms all at once.
-People with this disease may experience sudden symptoms including blurred vision, halos around lights, intense eye pain, nausea and vomiting.
+Angle-closure glaucoma is less common in western nations but usually brings on a series of sudden symptoms.
+People with this disease may experience blurred vision, halos around lights, intense eye pain, nausea and vomiting.
 If these symptoms occur, it is necessary to visit the emergency room so steps can be taken to avoid permanent vision loss.

 What causes glaucoma?

 When fluid cannot drain properly from your eye, the pressure is not regulated and builds, damaging the optic nerve.
 As glaucoma damages the small fibers in the optic nerve, your vision worsens.
 If all of the fibers are gone, you will become blind.